Pennsylvania Railroad class M1: History

 A variety of tenders were fitted to M1 locomotives, of steadily-increasing size.
 During later years some hauled sixteen-wheel 210-F-75B tenders almost as long as the locomotives themselves.
 All were fitted with scoops to pick up water from track pans.
 On the rear tender decks, all were later fitted with "doghouses" for the head-end brakeman on freight trains, giving him a view backward over the train and placing him out of the way of the engineer and fireman.
 Many had railing-like trainphone antennas added during the 1940s.

 As dieselization progressed, the M1 locomotives were assigned to heavier trains, while the diesels were assigned the high-speed freight trains that were previously the M1s' preserve.
 Their final years of service saw them hauling heavier trains than ever.
 Many remained in service until the withdrawal of steam from the PRR in mid-1957.

 Preservation

 One locomotive, M1b #6755, was saved from the scrapper's torch for the PRR's historical collection housed at Northumberland, Pennsylvania.
 It is now in the possession of the Railroad Museum of Pennsylvania, in Strasburg, PA.
 It was added to the National Register of Historic Places in 1979 as Locomotive No. 6755.

-The tender of M1 #6659, minus the engine, has also preserved and was purchased by the Pennsylvania Railroad T1 Steam Locomotive Trust in August, 2017.
+The tender of M1 #6659, minus the engine, has also been preserved and was purchased by the Pennsylvania Railroad T1 Steam Locomotive Trust in August, 2017.
 The tender will be restored for eventual use behind the new-build T1 class locomotive #5550.